 - Tax returns with fiscal year tax periods;

 - Amended tax returns;

 - The IRS cannot electronically process tax returns with rare or unusual processing conditions or that exceed the specifications for returns allowable in IRS e-file.
 These conditions change from year to year.
 The software should alert Providers to these conditions when they occur.
-If Providers transmit electronic return data with one of these conditions to the IRS, it rejects, and the taxpayer may have to file the tax return on paper.
-The software package documentation or the software’s support program should provide more specific information.
+If Providers transmit electronic return data with one of these conditions to the IRS, it rejects and the taxpayer may have to file the tax return on paper.
+The software package documentation or the software’s support program should provide information that is more specific.

 Submitting a Timely Filed Electronic Tax Return